planetarium/NineChronicles.Headless/README.md

 - `--tx-quota-per-signer`: Specifies the number of maximum transactions can be included in stage per signer.
 - `--poll-interval`: Specifies the interval between block polling.
 - `--transport-type`: Specifies the type of transport to use.
 Either `netmq` or `tcp` is available.  `tcp` by default.
 - `--maximum-poll-peers`: Specifies the maximum number of peers to poll blocks.
+- `--no-cors`: Run without CORS policy.

 ### Format